Risi Pouri-Lane: Sevens

 In 2017, she was selected at the age of 16 for the New Zealand sevens development squad, with whom played in Japan and Australia.
 In early 2018, she was awarded a 12-month contract with the New Zealand women's national rugby sevens team.
 Aged 17, she was the youngest fully-contracted player.

 She took time away from the senior team to captain the New Zealand sevens team which won gold at the 2018 Summer Youth Olympics in Buenos Aires in October 2018.

 Upon her return from Buenos Aires she made her debut for the senior team at the 2018 Dubai tournament.

 2018 Gold Coast Commonwealth Games

-Just prior to departure for their pre-camp on the Sunshine Coast for the Gold Coast Commonwealth Games Kat Whata-Simpkins suffered a hamstring injury, which resulted first in Pouri-Lane being added to the travelling team and when it was confirmed that Whata-Simpkins would not recover in time Tenika Willison was promoted to the initial 12.
+Just prior to departure for their pre-camp on the Sunshine Coast for the Gold Coast Commonwealth Games Kat Whata-Simpkins suffered a hamstring injury, which resulted first in Pouri-Lane being added to the travelling team.
+When it was confirmed that Whata-Simpkins would not recover in time for the tournament, Tenika Willison was promoted to the initial 12.
 Alena Saili was made a travelling reserve or 13th player with Pouri-Lane staying on as another reserve.
-After injuries to other players in the warm-up to the final against Australia Pouri-Lane was promoted to the playing 12, coming on in the last moments of the game to assist the team in winning the gold medal.
+After injuries to other players in the warm-up to the final against Australia, Pouri-Lane was promoted to the playing 12, and came on in the last moments of the game to assist the team in winning the gold medal.

-In January 2019, she was awarded a full 12-month contract with the sevens team.
+In January 2019, she was awarded another 12-month contract with the sevens team.